 Funding is only available for the Diploma and Advanced Diploma courses as these are BACP accredited and meet funding eligibility.
-Unfortunately the Introduction to Counselling course and Foundation Certificate do not meet these requirements due to the duration of the course, however you might to speak to your employer about being sponsored if your course is work related.
+Unfortunately the Introduction to Counselling course and Foundation Certificate do not meet these requirements due to the duration of these courses, however you might be able to speak to your employer about being sponsored if your course is work related.

 Adult Learning Grants: